RainboeStrykr/my-terminal/README.md

 # Welcome to Abhiraj's Terminal

-My perfolio website in terminal version developed with React, TypeScript and Styled-Components.
+My portfolio website in terminal version developed with React, TypeScript and Styled-Components.

 ## Features